-Few months after this encounter and while having dinner with a very kind Sufi guy that did healing massage for me, he suddenly says to me out of no where “you need to learn to let go, or letting go of your last breath will be very painful”.
-He was shocked with what he said and he apologized quickly.
+Few months after this encounter and while having dinner with a very kind Sufi guy that did healing massage for me, he suddenly says to me out of nowhere “you need to learn to let go, or letting go of your last breath will be very painful”.
+He was shocked by what he said and he apologized quickly.

 I just smiled silently and I accepted the message and didn’t try to kill the messenger.